EGR-314-F23-TEAM-301/TEAM-301-F23.github.io/Block_Diagram.md

 -
 Due to having an extra group member added to the team, the team had to come up with another subsystem to divide the work evenly amongst the group.
 So the team decided on adding a light sensor subsystem **LM358DGKR**

-**Motor Driver and Motors**
--
-The project requires at least one motor/serial actuator to be controlled by a motor controller that will communicate over SPI or I2C-based protocol.

 [Back to Home](index)